Skinprestech

 Is the Tooth Fairy Real in Real Life?

-While she’s not real in the sense of being an actual figure, she represents something far more important: the role of imagination and joy in childhood.
-The excitement children feel at losing a tooth is real, and that magic is often nurtured by the parents who keep the tradition alive.
+While she isn’t real as a physical character, she represents something much more important: imagination and joy in childhood.
+The excitement children feel when they lose a tooth is real, and that magic is kept alive by the parents who keep the tradition going.

 Is the Tooth Fairy Real or Just Your Parents?